SKIN LESION REMOVAL

 Most commonly, these lesions can be removed via a simple ellipse excision, which leaves a small linear scar.
 However, some lesions such as skin tags may only require shaving them off at the base, or at the opposite end of the spectrum, some lesions may require skin graft or flap reconstruction.

-No, we perform all skin lesion removals in our office surgical suite.
+We perform all benign skin lesion removals in our state of the art office surgical suite.

 You will usually be able to return to regular activities immediately after lesion removal.
 You can shower in 24 hours, however no soaking of the incision or swimming for 1 month.